Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: Appendix

-\textbf{Red-Team Discussion Room Design.} The Story-Driven Red-Team Discussion Room is a multi-agent conversational system built on the Cinema of Thought framework~\cite{ryu2025cinema}, where users interact with LLM-based agents that embody different personas with distinct ethical perspectives and domain expertise~\cite{ryu2025cinema}.
+\textbf{Red-Team Discussion Room Design.} Participants assigned to the Story condition interacted with the Story-Driven Red-Team Discussion Room, a multi-agent conversational system built on the Cinema of Thought framework~\cite{ryu2025cinema}.
+The system enables participants to engage with LLM-based agents that embody distinct personas with diverse domain expertise and ethical perspectives, supporting structured reflection on potential benefits, harms, and sociotechnical trade-offs of AI systems.
 Recruiting large, diverse expert groups for red-teaming is costly and logistically challenging.
 Instead, we simulate expert interactions using multi-agent conversations (GPT-4o-mini) to provide a scalable and accessible alternative.
 The system combines storytelling, guided prompts, and structured discussions to support ethical reflection and help users explore the consequences of AI behavior from multiple perspectives.
 Screenshots of the interface are shown in Figure~\ref{fig:room1} and ~\ref{fig:room2}.
 The corresponding code and prompt can be found in the project’s GitHub repository.

 To manage multi-agent interactions, we designed a moderator agent (e.g., Dr. Yonis) that orchestrates turn-taking among the personas.
 Without moderation, all agents would respond at once, creating confusion.
 The moderator determines who should speak, and when to speak, based on relevance to the user's input~\cite{mao2024multi}.
 Expert agents stay in character and speak from a first-person perspective.
 When multiple personas are selected, the moderator staggers their responses using time-delayed intervals to maintain a coherent flow of conversation.
 Prompt templates for each persona and the moderator are are available in the project repository.
 This design keeps conversations focused, engaging, and aligned with the system’s goal of exploring ethical concerns.